amaansheikhh/Portfolio/README.md

 			Driver Class: 'org.h2.Driver'
    			JDBC URL: 'jdbc:h2:mem:sheridandb'
 			Username: 'sa'
-   			Password field should be left empty.
+   			The password field should be left empty.
    		 Once the connect button has been pressed, the database should appear (figure 3.4).

 Home Page: